 - Spend time in nature…it’s a beautiful time of year in Colorado!

-Seek help, if you are concerned about your feelings or reactions or about a friend, member of your family.
-You can call us at Jefferson Center, 303 425-0300.
-Jefferson Center is a partner in the statewide crisis network called Colorado Crisis Services available for any mental health, substance use or emotional crisis, 24/7.
+Seek help, if you are concerned about your feelings or reactions or about a friend, or member of your family.
+You can call us at Jefferson Center, at 720-791-2735.
+Jefferson Center is a partner in the statewide crisis network called Colorado Crisis Services available for any mental health, substance use, or emotional crisis, 24/7.
 Call 1-844-493-8255 or Text TALK to 38255 to access Colorado Crisis Services.